haakco/deploying-laravel-app/Stage_1/README.md

 ## Intro

-This stage will cover simply setting up a simple server and deploying your code.
+This stage we'll take the manual server steps and automate them via ansible.

 ### Pros

-* Simple
+* Still reasonably simple
+* Server setup fully documented
+* New server setup fast
-* Get to learn what for future stages
+* Simple to replicate servers
-* Up and running quickly

 ### Cons

-* Not repeatable
+* Not fully repeatable yet
-* Hard not to have a difference between prod and dev
-* Missing recommended extra programs, e.g. Redis, Postfix, Centralised logging
+* Takes longer initially to set up.
+* Require knowledge for far more application and moving pieces.
+* Setting up a local dev still not covered and hard to keep in sync.
-* Single point of failure (Only one server)
+* Still has single point of failure (Only one server)
-* No documentation on how the server was setup

 ## Assumptions